aws-ia/standards-terraform/content/standards/index.en.md

 **Service named files:**

 Often users want to create several files and separate terraform resources by service.
 This urge should be stifled as much as possible in favor defining resources in main.tf.
-When a specific sub-service (ie. one other than the main service being deployed) contains hundreds of lines on its own.
-For example, you can create `iam.tf` if there are iam resources that, when organized, are over 150 lines.
-Otherwise, all resources should be defined in `main.tf`.
+If a collection of resources, for example IAM Roles and Policies, exceed 150 lines then it is reasonable to break that into its own files such as iam.tf.
+Otherwise all resource code should be defined in the main.tf.

 ## Provider Configuration Guidelines: